minetest-mods/digtron/README.txt

 A digging machine's components must be connected to the control node via a path leading through the faces of the nodes - diagonal connections across edges and corners don't count.

+Note for modders: if you wish to make a node impenetrable to Digtron's digging, add it to the "digtron_protected" group.

 Crafting recipes
 ================